subhashmahamkali/GWAS_sorghum_seedling/README.md

 path to aligned .bam files: `/work/jyanglab/subhash/variant_calling/3.alignment/*.srt.bam`

-step- 3 de duplication
+##### Step 3: de-duplication

 I have used picard tool to remove the duplicates ( which may arise during PCR amplification in library preparation). it also creates the index file for the .bam (for efficient quering and visualization) path to the dedup .bam files: `/work/jyanglab/subhash/variant_calling/4.picard/*.bam`

-Step- 4 variant calling using GATK
+##### Step 4: variant calling using GATK

 here I have used haplotype caller from GATK (Genome Analysis Tool Kit) to perform variant calling on dedup .bam file, this outputs the g.vcf file ( this is genomic vcf file, which includes not only variants but also information about regions that are confidently non-variant)
 This improves the accuracy and compelte coverage of variant sites and non variant sites. path to gvcf: `/work/jyanglab/subhash/variant_calling/5.gvcf/*.g.vcf`

+##### Step 5: joint genotyping

-step -5 joint genotyping  - insted of calling variants for each sample which is more time and memory consuming process, I have called variants for every 5Mb interval across all the samples.
+- insted of calling variants for each sample which is more time and memory consuming process, I have called variants for every 5Mb interval across all the samples.

    5a) creating a data base for every 5Mb interval
    I have used GenomicsDBImport tool from GATK to import multiple GVCF files into 5Mb genomicsDB workspace for joint genotyping.